By Marie Willsey

 In 1971, as the nation heatedly debated its involvement in the Vietnam War, the New York Times obtained a copy of an internal Defense Department report that detailed government discussions about the war.
 These confidential documents would become famously known as the Pentagon Papers.

-At the U.S. government’s request, the district court issued a temporary injunction ordering the New York Times not to publish the documents, claiming that the publication of the documents would endanger national security.
+At the U.S. government’s request, the district court issued a temporary injunction ordering the New York Times not to publish the documents, claiming that the documents’ publication would endanger national security.
 The Times appealed, arguing that prior restraint (preventing publication) violated the First Amendment.

-This case is extremely important to journalists, as the court recognized the need to find a balance between the right to a free press and the need for the government to protect national security.
+This case is critical to journalists, as the court recognized the need to find a balance between the right to a free press and the government’s need to protect national security.
 The ruling in favor of the press places even more responsibility on the Fourth Estate, challenging journalists to use their freedoms wisely in their role as gatekeepers for disseminating information to the public.